oracle-livelabs/goldengate/ogg-to-ggs/create/create.md

     ![SourceATP database details page with Database Actions highlighted](https://oracle-livelabs.github.io/goldengate/ggs-common/create/images/02-03-db-tools.png " ")

 4. Sign in to Database Actions using the ADMIN user details from Lab 1: Set Up the Environment.
-If you're running this lab as a workshop, copy the ADMIN password provided with your workshop details.
+If you're running this lab on a Sandbox tenancy, copy the ADMIN password provided with your Login Info.

 5. Under **Administration**, click **Database Users**.